davidgriesel/06_coffee_quality_modelling/README.md

 ## Takeaways

-**Successes** – The project successfully explored coffee quality measures across countries, examined relationships among sensory attributes, and demonstrated that certain quality metrics can be predicted with reasonable accuracy using others.
-It also served as a practical application of regression and clustering techniques using open-source data.
+**Successes** – The project successfully explored relationships between sensory quality measures and revealed patterns in global coffee scoring through geospatial, predictive, and clustering techniques.
+It demonstrated that certain metrics can be used to predict others with reasonable accuracy and provided a practical opportunity to apply regression, clustering, and time series methods to open-source data.

 **Challenges** – The dataset lacked the granularity required to assess consumer demand relative to quality scores.
 This limited the ability to explore market dynamics and highlighted the importance of defining analytical objectives and data requirements clearly at the start of a project.